 Off-roading is all about the unpredictable — be it hidden trails, unparalleled scenery, or hair-raising terrain.
 Of course, not all surprises are good, such as an ATV accident.
-Before buying your policy, take a minute to browse coverage options and learn how they can protect you from unexpected ATV expenses.
+Before buying your policy, take a minute to learn the types of ATV insurance available and learn how they can protect you from unexpected expenses.

 Even if ATV insurance isn't required in your neck of the woods, that's no reason to go without it.
 As you may have heard, off-roading can be a bit … bumpy (in fact, that's sort of the whole idea).
 Given the high cost of injury bills or replacing a stolen ride, it's easy to see where some help comes in handy.

 insurance options for ATVs: what an ATV policy covers

 There are many types of ATV riders.
 Some ride every day, while others just a few times per year.
 It's important to choose the right ATV protection for your situation.
 Basic liability coverage, for example, might be enough protection for the sporadic rider.
 But for avid ATV-ers, a bare-bones policy may not be sufficient for their higher injury or property damage risks.

 With ATV insurance, you'll be able to customize your policy with the following options to fit your riding needs.

 Liability coverage protects you if you're found at fault in an accident.
 When it kicks in, it helps pay for others' medical bills as well as property damage, up to your chosen coverage limits.

 Some states require you to carry liability insurance if you're riding anywhere other than your own backyard.
 Check with your state's department of insurance to see if ATV insurance is required.

 Collision and comprehensive coverage